projects

 Location diagram for 100 % Southern Cross Gold Consolidated owned Sunday Creek project including the granted exploration permits and retention licence RL 6040.
 WGS84 map projection.

-On the 9th January 2025 Southern Cross Gold applied for ELA008626, indicated in pink.
+On January 9, 2025 Southern Cross Gold applied for ELA008626, indicated in pink.

 To review licences near me, an interactive map is available at https://resources.vic.gov.au/licensing-approvals/location-of-licences/licences-near-me